 We take great pleasure in announcing that the 8th group of bakery students have now completed their course very successfully!
 The final practical and theory tests were conducted in September and October.
 The students have performed brilliantly, showcasing their newfound skills, and we were are very pleased with the standards they achieved.

-The students had their graduation ceremony at a simple occasion held on the 16th October and have already attended job interviews.
+The students had their graduation ceremony at a simple occasion held on 16 October and have already attended job interviews.
 Five graduates received a placement and will commence their internship/employment from early November.
 Three graduates who come from the same village will receive an internship in an industrial catering establishment.
 We expect all graduates to have their internships by the end of November.

 The special needs students have also completed their course.
 We are pleased that we could become partners of yet another valuable social support project by training these young women and tutoring them in life skills.
 The group leader showed brilliance from the very start, and the twins who joined the course brought more love and challenges to the special needs stream.
 We also wish to highlight the achievements of three young women in cake decoration – with a neat and elegant performance in the final practical sessions, they will provide stunning decorative cakes to their future customers.